 Paper 2024/700

-Sublinear Distributed Product Checks on Replicated Secret-Shared Data over $\mathbb{Z}_{2^k}$ without Ring Extensions
+Sublinear Distributed Product Checks on Replicated Secret-Shared Data over $\mathbb{Z}_{2^k}$ Without Ring Extensions

-Yun Li, Tsinghua University
+Yun Li, Ant Group

 Daniel Escudero, J.P.
 Morgan AI Research & J.P.
 Morgan AlgoCRYPT CoE